 All range measurement and positioning performance improvements for 5Ghz band shall be compared with FTM executed using 802.11ac over the same bandwidth and deployment scenario using SISO.

-All range measurement and positioning performance improvements for the 60Ghz band shall be compared with the FTM executed using 802.11ad over the same bandwidth and deployment scenario.
+All range measurement and positioning performance improvements for the 60Ghz band shall be compared with FTM executed using 802.11ad over the same bandwidth and deployment scenario.

-The TGaz use cases are described in the TGaz Usage Models document [Ref –6]
+The TGaz use cases are described in the TGaz Usage Models document [Ref-5]